 - Turn the stove to medium heat.
-Slowly whisk in the remaining soy milk and coconut milk.
-Bring to a boil, then reduce the heat to low, keeping the pudding at a simmer.
-Simmer until thick enough to coat the back of a spoon.
+Slowly whisk in the remaining soy milk and coconut cream.
+Bring to a boil over medium-high heat, then reduce the heat to medium-low, keeping the pudding at a simmer.
+Stir occasionally to prevent a skin from forming.
+Simmer until thick enough to coat the back of a spoon without falling off.

 - Just before serving, top with non-dairy whipped cream, using as much as desired.
-Lightly sprinkle with ground cinnamon.
+Lightly sprinkle with additional ground cinnamon.
 Enjoy cold.
-Keeps in the fridge for 2-3 days, though it looks best served the same day.
+Keeps in the fridge for 3-4 days, though it looks best served the same day.